 Where does the sugar come from?
 I see sugars present in the Nutritional Information Panel?

-Rice and Wheat variants – There is no added sugar in our product, the sugars in CERELAC Rice and Wheat infant cereals result from the CHE (Cereals Hydrolysed Enzymatically) process.
+Rice and Oat variants – There is no added sugar in our product, the sugars in CERELAC Rice and Oat infant cereals result from the CHE (Cereals Hydrolysed Enzymatically) process.
 CHE breaks down carbohydrates into smaller components for baby’s developing tummy.
 During this CHE process, sugars are produced when the complex carbohydrates are ‘chopped’ up into smaller components.
-Note: all available carbohydrates when digested in the body, form simple sugars./p>
+Note: all available carbohydrates when digested in the body, form simple sugars.

 Oats with Prune, Muesli with Pear and Muesli with Banana & Apple variants – A combination of the CHE process as above, as well as fruit sugars (from the prune, pear, banana and apple).